 Cost: $95pp

-Slink upstairs to a Japanese viny record bar and restaurants in Barangaroo’s striking Barangaroo House, which, if you asked us, looks a lot like a bird’s nest.
+Slink upstairs to a Japanese viny record bar and restaurants in Barangaroo’s striking Barangaroo House, which looks like a bird’s nest.
 Rekodo is where you can escape into good cocktails, good food, and good times.
-Whether you’ve grabbed a seat at the chef’s counter, a booth, or a table by the stage, you can order the omakase menu, which has a whopping ten courses of deliciousness.
+Whether you’ve grabbed a seat at the chef’s counter, a booth, or a table by the stage, you can order the omakase menu, It comes in small or large.

 The first few items are bite-sized pieces (one for each person), such as Sydney rock oysters or a delicate kingfish tartlet.
 There’s also the option to choose the pork belly bao, which is highly recommended.